 Can residents of US territories vote?

-There are currently 16 US territories, and five of them have permanent residents who are US citizens.
-These 5 includes Puerto Rico, Guam, the Northern Mariana Islands, American Samoa, and the US Virgin Islands.
-Residents of US territories cannot vote in US presidential elections and do not elect voting representatives or senators to US Congress.
+There are currently sixteen US territories, and five of them have permanent residents who are US citizens.
+These five territories include Puerto Rico, Guam, the Northern Mariana Islands, American Samoa, and the US Virgin Islands.
+Residents of the other eleven US territories cannot vote in US presidential elections and do not elect voting representatives or senators to US Congress.

 Can US non-citizens vote?